rafaelhlima/remove_blank_cells/README.md

 This is still an experimental feature.
 If you select *Remove all blank cells (compact data)*, then all cells with contents will be compacted to the upper-left corner of the selected range.

 ![](GIFs/RB_Compact.gif)

+## Compatibility

+This extension was developed using LibreOffice 7.0.
+However, it should be compatible with LO 6.x onwards.

+All screenshots, GIFs and files were created using Kubuntu 20.10.